1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 Town Hall Company Ltd formed.

-1856 Richard Elborowe's school and almshouses, moved to Hill Street and St John Street respectively, when their original site in High Street was purchased for building of Town Hall.
+1856 Richard Elborowe's school and almshouses moved in May to Hill Street and St John Street respectively, when their original site in High Street was purchased for building of Town Hall.

 Temperance Society formed.